-In this week's post we hear from Mairwynne Watson, a Case Manager at LocalPI, recounting a normal (for her) day at work.
+In this week's post we hear from Jodie Haspey, a Case Manager at LocalPI, recounting a normal (for her) day at work.

 Once every quarter we are sent out into the field to assist our Agents.
 Sometimes the field is a little more literal than we would like, but it’s a valuable experience which helps us see the Private Investigation industry from both sides of the coin.